eerotal/LibreSignage/CONTRIBUTING.rst

 +++++++++++++++++++

-1. Development for *patch* releases takes place in patch development branches with the name *<original_version>-patch*.
+1. Development for *patch* releases takes place in patch development branches with the name *<original_version>-dev*.
 2. Patches are released on the first monday of each month.
 When a patch is released, the patch development branch is merged to the original release branch and the patch development branch is removed.
-If the original release branch is contains the latest release, the release branch is merged back to *master* aswell.
+If the release branch contains the latest LibreSignage release, it's merged back to *master* too.